Holiday Camp (film)

 Holiday Camp is a 1947 British comedy drama film directed by Ken Annakin, starring Flora Robson, Jack Warner, Dennis Price, and Hazel Court, and also features Kathleen Harrison and Jimmy Hanley.
 It is set at one of the then-popular holiday camps.
 It resonated with post-war audiences and was very successful.
-It was the first film to feature the Huggett family, who went on to star in "The Huggetts" film series.
+It was the first film to feature the Huggett family, who went on to star in The Huggetts film series.

 Synopsis

-Set in a Butlin's-style holiday camp on the English coast in contemporary post-war Britain, a working class London family have their first visit to a summer holiday camp.
-It was the first film to feature the Huggett family, who went on to star in "The Huggetts" film series.
-The film is a kaleidoscope of events involving the Huggetts and others, including a pregnant young girl and her boyfriend, a sailor whose girlfriend has jilted him, a girl looking for a husband, a spinster, a pair of dishonest card sharps, and a murderer on the run.
+Set in a Butlin's-style holiday camp on the English coast in contemporary post-war Britain, working class London family the Huggetts have their first visit to a summer holiday camp.
+The film is a kaleidoscope of events involving the Huggetts and others, including pregnant young girl Valerie Thompson and her boyfriend Michael Halliday, Jimmy Gardner, a sailor whose girlfriend has jilted him, Angela Kirby, a girl looking for a husband, spinster Esther Harman, Steve and Charlie, a pair of dishonest card sharps, and Jeffrey Baker, a murderer on the run.
 It captures the round of organised leisure activities at the crowded camp and the ever present camp announcements.

-As one of the more unusual subplots Esther, a woman holidaying alone and sharing with a stranger Elsie, recognises the voice of the camp announcer, as a former boyfriend.
+Esther, who is holidaying alone and sharing a room with a stranger Elsie Dawson, recognises the voice of the camp announcer as a former boyfriend.
 When she eventually finds him, she discovers the correct person, but he was blinded in the First World War.
 He explains he lost his sight and memory in 1918.

-Joan Hugget wins the beauty contest and is immediately targeted by Binky, who appears to be one of the more upper-class campers.
+Joan Huggett wins the beauty contest and is immediately targeted by Binky Hardwick, who appears to be one of the more upper-class campers.
 He then claims to be an investigator looking for the "Mannequin Murderer" but ultimately proves to be the actual killer.

-Harry Hugget loses a lot of money playing cards against two swindlers, ending up owing them more money than he has.
+Harry Huggett loses a lot of money playing cards against the swindlers Steve and Charlie, ending up owing them more money than he has.
 However, his dad Joe wins all the money back a few days later.